Intercoin/TradingContract/README.md

 _denominator|uint256| how much ether to next price _priceFloor|uint256| price floor
 _discount|uint256|  99% * 1e6 (used for calculate sellExchangeRate)
+_token1Fee|uint256| fee accural for all deposits when some1 withdraw _token2Fee|uint256| fee accural for all deposits when some1 withdraw

 # Methods
 once installed will be use methods to exchange